ringecosystem/collaboration/grant/projects/offchain-subnames.md

   - Verified contracts on testnets and mainnets.
 - Documentation of deployed addresses and how to use it.

-Basicly, once this milestone is completed, we will have a working offchain subname service for darwinia.eth.
+Basicly, once this milestone is completed, we will have a working offchain subname service for ringdao.eth.

 ### Milestone 2